hardaker/alternate-iab-coi-policy/coi-policy.md

 The IAB does not directly deal with matters relating to contracts or finance.
 The IAB does, however, have a role in personnel decisions, and its decisions and outputs have a potential to indirectly affect contracts within the IETF system.
 The IAB's technical decisions and outputs have also a potential to impact both work elsewhere in the IETF and businesses that employ or develop Internet technology.

+Topics where potential disclosure of potential conflicts is recommended include, but is not limited to:

+1. Confirming the IETF Chair and Area Directors
+2. Standards appeals
+3. The RFC Series Editor
+4. Liason roles
+5. Advice to ISOC
+6. Appointing an ISOC Trustee

 Covered Individuals shall not use the IAB’s resources or decisions as a means for personal or third-party gain.

 ## Disclosure of Actual or Potential Conflicts